Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates complete sensorimotor integration.
-A synthetic brain must process sensory input, maintain internal dynamics under load, and produce motor output in a closed loop.
+Validates closed-loop embodiment.
+A synthetic brain must process inputs, maintain internal dynamics under load, and produce controlled output.

 EM5-VISVisual Processing